Debian/dput-ng/docs/reference/checkers.rst

     ``processors``.
 Just rename the config class to ``processors`` and you're good to go.

-Checkers are a fundemental part of dput-ng.
+Checkers are a fundamental part of dput-ng.
 Checkers make sure the package you've prepared is actually fit to upload given the target & current profile.

 In general, one should implement checkers for things that the remote server